 You might be fine for ages, and then suddenly feel something new.
 Maybe it’s because things have changed for you.
 Has your sight got worse?
 Are you doing something new such as changing school or starting a new sport?
 Has something around you changed, maybe a new baby in your family or your best friend is moving away?
 Are your friends all getting into something new that’s harder for you to join in with, such as wearing make-up or thinking about driving lessons?
 All these things can make you feel differently.

 Losing sight is like losing anything else important as far as our feelings go.
 It can involve a lot of different feelings.
 It's hard to say for sure because it isn't exactly the same for everyone.
-You might feel one thing for a long time, or have lots of different feelings in a short space of time.
+You might feel one thing for a long time, or you might have lots of different feelings in a short space of time.
 Sometimes a feeling that had gone away comes back when a new thing changes in your life.
 Some days you might feel good about yourself and others might be a struggle.
 Paying attention to these feelings helps us to work out what we need to do to resolve them.

 Shock usually dies down after a while as we take the news in.
 Denial can last a bit longer though.
 Sometimes we don’t feel ready to admit to ourselves that something is a struggle, so keep on doing things that are difficult until it's just no longer possible.
 It takes everyone time to take in the news, so don't worry.
 Once you can admit it to yourself, maybe you can talk honestly about it to someone you trust.
-Its only when we do this that we can begin to face up to the other feelings, and move forward to what ever will help us next in practical ways.
+Its only when we do this that we can begin to understand the other feelings, and move forward to whatever will help us next in practical ways.

-As we come out of shock and denial, we might feel angry, and want to know "Why me?" or "What did I do wrong?"
-Often when difficult things happen we want to know who is to blame - but sometimes the answer is 'no one and nothing – it just happened'.
+As we come out of shock and denial, we might feel angry, and want to know "why me?" or "what did I do wrong?".
+Often when difficult things happen we want to know who is to blame.
+Sometimes the answer is: "no one and nothing – it just happened".

-The good news is that while you are young you have lots of time and opportunities to adapt.
-It will take time, but once you have had a chance to practise, that new computer software, or learning to use a cane, will make all the difference.
-The important thing to remember is that the feelings are not there to stop you.
-They are just a reminder that there are a whole lot of new things to learn and you just have to take your time.
+The good news is that while you are young you have lots of opportunities to adapt.
+It will take time, but once you have spent a few months practising that new computer software or learning to use a cane, you'll feel a positive difference.
+Remember that the feelings are not there to stop you, they're just a reminder that there are a whole lot of new things to learn.
+You just have to take your time.
 All of us can get a bit scared or worried when we have a lot of big challenges at once, so it's only natural.
-In time the fear will go as you realise how much you can achieve despite the odds.
+In time, the fear will go as you realise how much you can achieve despite the odds.

-If you get really panicky sometimes, get some help from a counsellor or a GP.
-There are reasons why we sometimes react in this way but it's really uncomfortable when it happens.
-You don't have to put up with it, but can learn ways to handle it from professionals.
+If you get really panicky sometimes, ask a trusted adult, counsellor or a GP for help.
+There are reasons why we sometimes react in this way and it's really uncomfortable when it happens.
+You can learn ways to handle these feelings from professionals.

 If your sight is changing for the worse, or if it's just becoming obvious that its different to other people's, you could feel very sad.
 It's natural to feel this way when you are losing something.

-Like the other feelings sadness can come and go, or be worse sometimes than others.
-It's not only okay to cry - it can be good for you!
+Like the other feelings, sadness can come and go, or be worse sometimes than others.
+It's okay to cry – and it can actually be good for you!
 Getting any difficult feeling out in the open gives it a chance to change.
-Lots of people say they feel a bit better after a good cry.
-You can do this on your own, or when you are with someone you trust to understand.
+Lots of people say they feel better after a good cry.
+You can do this on your own, or when you're with someone you trust.
 Talking to someone who cares about you can also be a good way to let sad feelings out.

 Sometimes we worry that if we start crying, we might never stop.
-But that doesn't happen (except maybe in some fairy stories).
+But that doesn't happen.
 Once we have let some of our sadness out by crying, our body knows to stop.
 We release some special hormones (body chemicals) inside that actually make us feel a bit better for a while.

 Depression is when deep sadness goes on for a long time (more than a few weeks) without any relief or better times.
-If you have even one of these things happening for more than a couple of weeks, then you might need a bit of extra help from a professional:
+If you have even one of these things happening for more than a couple of weeks, then you might need a bit of extra help from an adult.
+Talk to someone if:

 This is even more important if you feel like harming yourself in any way.
-You should go to the GP - or get someone to take you - and explain what it's been like.
-GPs should take you seriously and keep things confidential whatever age you are, providing you can understand what they are discussing with you.
+You should go to the GP (or get someone to take you) and explain what it's been like.
+GPs should take you seriously and keep things confidential whatever age you are, providing you can understand what they're discussing with you.
 You might need to be given some counselling help and your GP can arrange this, or you can talk to one of the young people's counsellors at RNIB.

-If going to a GP feels a bit much at first, then start by talking to someone you trust or to any of the young people's helplines at the end of this article.
-They will encourage and support you to find the best way to get the right kind of help.
+If going to a GP feels a bit much at first, then start by talking to someone you trust or to any of the young people's helplines at the end of this page.
+They will encourage and support you to get the right kind of help.

 If sight loss is new for you, or if changes have just started making a difference, it might feel like the end of the world.
 Maybe you can't imagine doing all the things you once thought you would do growing up, but don't give up too easily.
 The Paralympics in 2016 showed us just how much people with disabilities can achieve, and even if sport isn't your thing, the same is true of most things in life.

 People with sight loss do all kinds of jobs, including top jobs.
 They have children and bring them up by themselves.
 They make art and music.
 They have friends and social lives.
 They fall in love and get married, and generally achieve what they set their mind to.
 Just like any one else in fact!
-No one's saying its all easy, but the most interesting things in life are often the ones that take some effort, as they feel like real achievements.
+No one's saying it's all easy, but the most interesting things in life are often the ones that take some effort, as they feel like real achievements.
 If you want to see what's possible, take a look at this video about three young people in employment.

 If you have the kind of condition that can change over time, there might be several times in your life when you have to make new adjustments.
 Each time, you might get some or all of the feelings back again.
-Just take each time as it comes, and build on the strengths you have already developed from the last time.
+Just take each time as it comes and build on the strengths you have already developed from the last time.
 Maybe you need to add some new tactics, but that’s okay because human beings are meant to learn from experience.